klazarz/livelabsbrew/README.md

 Admin user with DBA role

 # Installation
-Connect to an OCI compute instance as `opc`.
+Execute as `opc` on an OCI compute instance with at least 100GB (the script will automatically extend the file system).

 ## Execute LiveLabs Brew

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/klazarz/livelabsbrew/main/livelabs-brew.sh)"
 ```

-Note: You need to restart the server after the script is finished to initialize the containers using systemd.
+Note: You need to restart the server after the script is finished to initialize the containers using `systemd`.

 ## Installation Details

 The script executes the following:

 1. Installation of 23ai prerequisites (in VM)
-2. JDK 17 (in VM)
+2. `JDK 17` (in VM)
-3. sqlcl  (in VM)
+3. `sqlcl`  (in VM)
 4. (optional) noVNC
 5. Prerequisites to run containers (`podman`, etc.)
 6. Container Jupyter Lab (container name: `jupol8`)